So, you’re getting started as a Recording Artist?

 I already told you.
 You’re flying solo towards The Land of Money, Fame and Fortune.

 That means that you’re basically managing yourself too.
 And you’re responsible for the business side as well.

 We’re living in a digital world right now and recording artists no longer have to outsource distribution management and financial management.

 In fact, you can do everything yourself.

-Do not make the mistake by thinking you’re not ready to sign-up with these companies yet.
+Do not make the mistake by thinking you’re not ready to sign-up for these services yet.

 If you are creating original music right now, there are several ways to make money from it.
 You probably don’t even know about it.